Pockets of shelling across Ukraine as wintry warfare looms

 A day earlier, a long column of cars, vans and trucks caravanned away from the recently liberated city of Kherson after intense shelling in recent days and amid concerns more pummeling from the Russian forces nearby could loom again in coming days.

+“We are preparing for a winter in difficult conditions, but we will do everything to make people safe,” Lugova said.
+Her biggest worry, she said, was “shelling that intensifies every day.
+Shelling, shelling and shelling again.”

+On the roads out of the city, some residents felt they had no choice but to leave.

 “The day before yesterday, artillery hit our house.
 Four flats burned down.
-Windows shattered,” said city resident Vitaliy Nadochiy, driving out with a terrier on his lap and a Ukrainian flag dangling from a sun visor.
+Windows shattered,” said Vitaliy Nadochiy, driving out with a terrier on his lap and a Ukrainian flag dangling from a sun visor.
 “We can’t be there.
 There is no electricity, no water, heating.
 So we are leaving to go to my brother.”

 Keaten reported from Kyiv, Ukraine.